 From Inverarnan the West Highland Way follows Glen Falloch to Crianlarich, where the railway lines to Oban and Fort William divide.
 At Crianlarich the path takes a slight left turn into Strath Fillan and progresses to Tyndrum.
 Accommodation can be found listed on the Stirling & Central Scotland area pages.

 Section 5: Tyndrum to the Kings House Hotel, 19 Miles

 North of Tyndrum the Way follows the old military road to Bridge of Orchy.
 It then crosses the wild expanse of Rannoch Moor on the old drove road to Glen Coe.
 This section ends at the Kings House Hotel, where Glen Coe and Glen Etive meet, and overlooked by the imposing pyramid of rock formed by the north face of Buachaille Etive Mor.
 Accommodation in the area can be found via our Glen Coe & Loch Leven area pages.
 This is one of those occasions when you might wish to consider extending your accommodation options by taking public transport or hitch-hiking to a convenient centre, before returning to pick up the route in the morning.

 Section 6: Kings House Hotel to Kinlochleven, 9 Miles

 From the Kings House Hotel the path goes a little way down Glen Coe before zig-zagging north over the Devil's Staircase.
 After passing the cairn marking the highest point on the West Highland Way, at 548m, you descend into Kinlochleven.
 This is a village that was created to smelt aluminium, then fell on hard times.
-It is now reinventing itself as a leisure destination, and as a service centre for the West Highland Way.
+It has since reinvented itself as a leisure destination, and as a service centre for the West Highland Way.